managedcoder/BotFrameworkAccelerators/README.md

 # BotFrameworkAccelerators
 Development accelerators for the Microsoft Bot Framework
 ## SecuredWebChatControl [[ SecuredWebChatControl | Secured Web Chat Control ]]
-Shows how to securely embed a Web Chat control on a web page
+Shows how to securely embed a Web Chat control on a web page.
+[Link](doc:SecuredWebChatControl\README.md)